OpenSwitchNOS/openswitch-ops/docs/vlan_cli.md

 `shutdown`

 #### Description
-This command shuts the VLAN down.
+This command shuts the VLAN down if the VLAN is non default vlan (other than 'vlan 1').
+The 'shutdown' command on 'vlan 1' is not permitted, as the default vlan cannot be made admin down.

 #### Authority
 All users.